 Ask the Expert

-Understanding Your Mammogram Report: Answers from Experts Lillie Shockney and Susan Harvey
+Understanding Your Mammogram Report: Answers from Experts Lillie Shockney and Eniola Oluyemi

-Lillie Shockney , administrative director of the Johns Hopkins Breast Center and two-time breast cancer survivor, and Susan Harvey, M.D. , director of Johns Hopkins Breast Imaging, receive many questions about how to interepret common findings on a mammogram report.
+Lillie Shockney, University Distinguished Service Professor of Breast Cancer and two-time breast cancer survivor, and Eniola Oluyemi, M.D., Johns Hopkins Community Breast Imaging radiologist, receive many questions about how to interpret common findings on a mammogram report.
 The intent of the report is a communication between the doctor who interprets your mammogram and your primary care doctor.
 However, this report is often available to you, and you may want to better understand it.
 Both experts suggest that you sit down with your doctor to discuss the findings of the report to avoid confusion.

 Here are answers to 10 of the most commonly asked questions: